 In the Balearic Islands rates start at 0.28% and rise to 3.45% for wealth over €10,909,915.
 Take personalised, specialist advice to see how you could legitimately lower your wealth tax liability.

-If you are thinking of moving to Mallorca you need to read this article to get an insight into the tax regulations for foreigners.Read More →
+If you are thinking of moving to Mallorca, get a complete overview of how tax regulations work for foreigners from trusted experts Blevins Franks.Read More →

 Lecturer Dr Suzanne Fagence Cooper delivered her lecture ‘Pop Goes the Artist’ on behalf of The Arts Society Mallorca at Son Muntaner in Son Vida.Read More →